MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-A-General-Provisions/section-5001.3.md

 (5) The price represents the normal consideration for the property sold unaffected by special or creative financing or sales concessions granted by anyone associated with the sale.

-*Matching funds* means those project funds required by 7 U.S.C.
-8107 to be eligible to receive the guaranteed loan.
+*Matching funds* means the 25 percent of total eligible project costs required by 7 U.S.C.
+8107 (REAP) to be eligible to receive a guaranteed loan.
 Funds provided by the borrower in excess of matching funds are not matching funds.

 *Material adverse change* means any change in circumstances associated with a guaranteed loan, including, without limitation, any change in the purpose of the loan, the borrower's financial condition or collateral that, individually or in the aggregate, have jeopardized, or could be reasonably expected to jeopardize, the borrower's repayment of the guaranteed loan.